jquery/learn.jquery.com/page/javascript-101/scope.md

   - jQuery Fundamentals
 ---

 "Scope" refers to the variables that are available to a piece of code at a given time.
 A lack of understanding of scope can lead to frustrating debugging experiences.
-The idea of "scope" is that it's where certain functions or variables are accessible from in our code, and the context in which they exist & are executed in.
+The idea of "scope" is that it's where certain functions or variables are accessible from in our code, and the context in which they exist and are executed in.

-When a variable is declared inside of a function using the `var` keyword, it is only available to code inside of that function &#8212; code outside of that function cannot access the variable.
-On the other hand, functions defined inside that function will have access to to the declared variable.

 There are two types of scopes in JavaScript: Global and local.
 Lets talk about each of them in turn.

+## Global Scope

 The first scope is __Global Scope__.
 This is very easy to define.
 If a variable or function is _global_, it can be accessed from anywhere within a program.
 In a browser, the global scope is the `window` object.
-A variable that is defined from anywhere but within a function is global.
+If this variable declaration occurs outside of a function, then the variable x exists on the global object.

 ```
 var x = 9;
 ```

-Once that variable is set, it exists on the global object.
 Once that variable had been defined, it could be referenced as `window.x`, but because it exists on the global object we can simply refer to it as `x`.

-The only other scope we can have is __Local Scope__.
-JavaScript scopes at a function level.
+## Local Scope
+JavaScript also creates a __Local Scope__ inside each function body.
 For example:

 ```
 function myFunc() {